neonevm/neon-evm.docs/docs/solana_cluster/cluster_installation.md

 *This guide describes how to install, configure and test the local Solana cluster with Neon EVM on-board.
 It helps new developers to create their own environment and run Ethereum programs, wrapped into Neon EVM.
 All you need is to follow this guide step by step.*

-The *[Neon EVM](https://neon-labs.org/)* is a solution that performs transaction execution outside layer 1.
-The development process should run on any modern Linux or Mac system, though this document is based on Ubuntu 20.04 experience.
+The [Neon EVM](https://neon-labs.org/) is a solution that performs transaction execution outside layer 1.
+The development process can be run on any modern Linux or Mac system, though this document is based on Ubuntu 20.04 experience.

 ## Prerequisites